Create a Follow-on Plan to Sustain Learning AFTER The Leadership Challenge®

 The workbook and development planner help leaders further interpret their LPI® results and understand how to use the information to become more effective leaders.
 Featuring the latest research and more than 140 actionable tips and suggestions, the workbook helps leaders create personal action plans and take the right steps to get results.

-(TWO) The Leadership Challenge Practice® Book
+- Option Two: The Leadership Challenge Practice® Book

 - The Leadership Challenge® Practice Book is included with the LPI® online license.